Evidence (2013 film): Reception

 The film received negative reviews by critics.
-It currently holds a 6% approval rating on the review aggregator Rotten Tomatoes, with an average rating of 3.11/10 and 17 counted reviews.
-Metacritic came to a Metascore of 14/100, with critics expressing "overwhelming dislike", based on eight ratings.
+It holds a 6% approval rating on the review aggregator Rotten Tomatoes, with an average rating of 3.11/10 and 17 counted reviews.
+Metacritic gave it a score of 14 out of 100 based on reviews from 8 critics, indicating "overwhelming dislike".

 Variety magazine called it an "aggressively terrible horror quickie" and "proof that the found-footage horror cycle has finally reached its low ebb".